cyberbotics/webots/docs/reference/supervisor.md

 The `wb_supervisor_proto_is_derived` function returns true if the proto instance is derived from another proto type.

-The `wb_supervisor_proto_get_parent` function returns the instance of the parent proto type corresponding the given proto instance.
+The `wb_supervisor_proto_get_parent` function returns the instance of the parent proto type corresponding to the given proto instance.

 ---